 Most people understand they have a duty to pay all taxes imposed by the State of Maine when those taxes are due.
-Many people, however, do not know that the law gives them some important rights as taxpayers and places important obligations on the State in dealing with them.
+Many people, however, do not know that the law gives them important rights as taxpayers and places important obligations on the State in dealing with them.

 Maine Revenue Services (MRS) believes that everyone benefits when taxpayers know their rights under the tax laws.
-To help you understand what you may expect of MRS, this brochure has been prepared to describe your rights and MRS obligations.
+To help you understand what you may expect of MRS, this brochure has been prepared to describe your rights and MRS’s obligations.

-I’ve received an assessment or other determination, but I don’t agree that I owe the amount due or I don’t agree with the determination.
+I’ve received an assessment or determination, but I don’t agree that I owe the amount due or I don’t agree with the determination.
 What should I do?

 Maine Revenue Services